gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 Each resource and the removal of it will only be executed by pressing the `y` button into the prompt.
 You can also skip some of the resources by pressing `N`.

-Since an environment can also run other integration test resources which may not be removed, you can identify each resource by corresponding tags and a created UUID for each test run.
-At the beginning of the integration test for example, the integration test prints the information about the used UUID which can then be used for identifying the proper AWS resources easily:
+Since an environment can also run other platform test resources which may not be removed, you can identify each resource by corresponding tags and a created UUID for each test run.
+At the beginning of the platform test for example, the platform test prints the information about the used UUID which can then be used for identifying the proper AWS resources easily:

 ```
 INFO     aws-testbed:aws.py:426 This test's tags are:
 INFO     aws-testbed:aws.py:428 	component: gardenlinux
-INFO     aws-testbed:aws.py:428 	test-type: integration-test
+INFO     aws-testbed:aws.py:428 	test-type: platform-test
 INFO     aws-testbed:aws.py:428 	test-name: gl-test-20221123084607
 INFO     aws-testbed:aws.py:428 	test-uuid: cc250a12-48d5-46e4-a1e7-a01fe74d837b
 ```
-The `clean_orphans_aws.py` script will always print the tags of AWS resources as well once it ask you to remove them, so it should be possible to identify the correct resources and skip them if they do not belong to the integration test of this documentation.
+The `clean_orphans_aws.py` script will always print the tags of AWS resources as well once it ask you to remove them, so it should be possible to identify the correct resources and skip them if they do not belong to the platform test of this documentation.